 Step 2: Prepare Marketing Collateral and Documents

 - Professional Website: The organization’s website should be easy to navigate, simple but beautifully designed, and able to receive donations securely.
-Here is a great article to understand the essential elements that create an impressive nonprofit website design.
+Here is a great article to help you understand the essential elements that create an impressive nonprofit website design.

 - Educational Brochures: Brochures should be available that educate supporters and donors about your organization and charitable cause, as well as your organization’s achievements to date and how their financial support helps.